hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-dashboard/6-backtesting-and-optimization.md

+---
+date: 2023-10-30
+authors:
+  - foundation
+tags:
+  - Quickstart - Using Dashboard to Deploy and Backtest Strategies
+---

+# Using Dashboard to Deploy and Backtest Strategies - Part 6

 ## Introduction

 In this chapter, we delve deep into one of the most critical aspects of bot trading: **backtesting strategies using historical data**.
 Dashboard provides a comprehensive framework that helps you do everything from downloading historical data to backtesting strategies and optimizing hyperparameters.